What are restrictive covenants?

 Legal action in this area can involve a substantial amount of time and money so it is important for employers to understand their commercial objectives from the outset.
 Employers should consider what they want to achieve and the commercial implications of taking a particular stance in relation to publicity, client relationships, management time and cost.
 Evidence gathering in the form of emails, telephone recording print logs and the identification of weak links will be key.
 Credible evidence of wrongdoing will create a position of strength from which to negotiate an advantageous statement.

-Overall, a clear strategy and a game plan is essential.
+Overall, a clear strategy and a game plan are essential.
 Seek legal advice immediately.

 - Jonathan Coley